 Key Technical Terms and Concepts

-- Power over Ethernet (PoE+): A single cable technology that delivers both power (up to 25.5W) and data transmission to cameras, eliminating the need for separate power outlets at each camera location.
+Power over Ethernet (PoE+): A single cable technology that delivers both power (up to 25.5W) and data transmission to cameras, eliminating the need for separate power outlets at each camera location.

-- H.265 Compression: The latest video compression standard that reduces bandwidth usage by up to 50% compared to H.264, allowing more cameras on existing networks without infrastructure upgrades.
+H.265 Compression: The latest video compression standard that reduces bandwidth usage by up to 50% compared to H.264, allowing more cameras on existing networks without infrastructure upgrades.

 Core Design Features and Benefits

-Weather resistance comes standard with enterprise-grade bullet cameras.
+Weather resistance comes standard with commercial-grade bullet cameras.
 IP67-rated housings protect sensitive electronics from dust, rain, and extreme temperatures, making them ideal for outdoor applications where environmental conditions would quickly degrade other camera types.

 Bullet vs. Dome Cameras: Making the Right Choice